aerooneqq/IntelligentComments/README.md

+# The project is archived as Rider now has its own reader mode

 # IntelligentComments for Rider

 Turn off Rider reader mode in order for this plugin to work properly (Settings -> Editor -> Reader Mode -> Enable Reader mode)